Salman Khan Responsible For Kareena Kapoor's Re-entry & Malaika Arora's Exit From Dabangg 3?

 It is rumoured that Arbaaz Khan's alleged girlfriend Giorgia Andriani will have a good role in Dabangg 3 and the Khans will send a message to Malaika Arora through it.

-Arjun Kapoor Banned From Visiting The Khans House?
+Arjun Kapoor Banned From Visiting The Khans' House?

-Apart from Malaika Arora, even her alleged beau Arjun Kapoor has been banned from visiting the Khans residence and his closeness to Arbaaz Khan's ex-wife is the sole reason for it and Salman believes that he's the sole cause for the divorce.
+Apart from Malaika Arora, even her alleged beau Arjun Kapoor has been banned from visiting the Khans' residence and his closeness to Arbaaz Khan's ex-wife is the sole reason for it and Salman believes that he's the sole cause for the divorce.

 Boney Kapoor To Be Banned By The Khans As Well?